 Equity Strategies Equity strategies involve the purchase and/or short sale of equity and/or equity-linked instruments in global markets.
 Most Investment Managers that engage in equity strategies tend to engage in "stock picking" rather than investing in broad-based indices.
 Investment Managers tend to rely on fundamental analysis in order to identify overvalued and/or undervalued securities.
 A failure by the Investment Manager to properly value securities or a market environment where fundamental analysis struggles (e.g., highly correlated markets) may result in losses.

-Commodities Strategies Commodity strategies typically involve the purchase and/or sale of derivative instruments linked to various commodities including but not limited to energy agriculture resources and metals to various commodities including, but not limited to, energy, agriculture, resources and metals.
+Commodities Strategies Commodity strategies typically involve the purchase and/or sale of derivative instruments linked to various commodities including, but not limited to, energy, agriculture, resources and metals.
 Commodities strategies rely on the ability of the Investment Managers to properly identify attractive opportunities and to express those ideas via the appropriate instruments.
 There is no assurance that the Investment Managers will achieve both of those requirements.
 In addition, the use of derivative instruments, including the inherent leverage of derivative investments, adds an additional layer of risk to commodity strategies.